ikcb/hackremind/readme.md

 ### Deployment Notes

-**Puppeteer works only on Linux consumption plan, and when deployed using remote build.**
+**Puppeteer works only on Linux consumption plan and when deployed using remote build.**

 You can modify [this cron expression][49] if you want to run the bot at